Lindeneg/funkallero/example/README.md

-This example uses prisma, postgres and http-only cookie with jwt for authentication.
+This example uses prisma, sqlite and http-only cookie with jwt for authentication.

+It also includes some UI, using Handlebars as template engine.
+However, it is also possible to serve SPA, such as React, Vue etc.

 ---